framer/plugins/README.md

   <h1 align="center">Framer Plugins</h1>
 </p>

 A collection of Framer Plugins.
-Try out the current selection of plugins on the [plugin branch](https://features-plugin.beta.framer.com/projects/) or try building a plugin of your own.
+Try out the current selection of plugins in Framer on the [plugin branch](https://features-plugin.beta.framer.com/projects/).
+Have an idea?
+Please have a try at building a plugin of your own.

 ## Making Plugins